Credit Risk Scorecard Monitoring

 - Credit limit management

 - Cross-selling of additional products to the best risks in the portfolio

 Benefits of Credit Risk Scorecard Reporting

 In its basic form, a credit risk scorecard can be a formula in a spreadsheet.
 While this can be a manual process that takes time to find and input the necessary data elements, it does provide consistent feedback because the formula is adopted within an organization.
-Credit teams that have scorecard capabilities within their ERP or risk management solution can automate the function altogether for instant decisions.
+Credit teams with scorecard capabilities within their ERP or risk management solution can automate the function for instant decisions.
 According to Medium, companies that use robotic process automation for banking tasks see a return on investment of 100% within three to eight months.
-Implementing a scorecard to open new accounts serves as the foundation for automating the credit function is a key differentiator for modern, proactive credit departments.
+Implementing a scorecard to open new accounts is the foundation for automating the credit function and is a key differentiator for modern, proactive credit departments.

 The benefits of automation include:

-Increased efficiency – Credit analysts can dedicate more time on unique decisions and more complex accounts.
+Credit analysts can dedicate more time to unique decisions and complex accounts.

 The two components of Scorecard Monitoring